MindTheGap-ERC/CarboKitten.jl/docs/src/Denudation.md

 ## How to use?
 In CarboKitten, you could choose which type of the three you would like to attempt.
 To do this you could simply change the `erosion_type` in the input.

-Example: in examples, you find `caps_miller.jl`.
+Example: in examples, you find `caps_miller_diss.jl`, `caps_miller_emp.jl`, `caps_miller_phys.jl`, for chemical dissolution, emperical denudation or physical denudation, respectively.
 This file uses the [Miller et al. (2020) curve](https://www.science.org/doi/full/10.1126/science.1116412) as sealevel curve input.
 You could simply try different erosion types by changing the `erosion_type`:
-- `0` means no erosion
+- `NoDenudation` means no erosion
-- `1` means chemical dissolution
+- `Dissolution` means chemical dissolution
-- `2` means physical erosion and sediments redistribution
+- `PhysicalErosionParam` means physical erosion and sediments redistribution
-- `3` means total denudation calculated based on emperical relationship by Cl isotope observations.
+- `EmpericalDenudationParam` means total denudation calculated based on emperical relationship by Cl isotope observations.